devlbolivar/100-days-of-code/r1-log.md

 ## Log

 ### R1D1
-Started a Reat App.
+Started a React App.
 Worked on the draft layout of the app,  I struggled with react-router